Unity-Technologies/arfoundation-samples/README.md

 This sample requires a device running iOS 13 or later and Unity 2020.2 or later.

+### EXIF Data

+This sample demonstrates how to access camera frame's EXIF metadata.
+You should see values for all the supported EXIF tags on screen.
+Refer to `ExifDataLogger.cs` for more details.

+This sample requires iOS 16 or newer.

 ## Plane Detection

 ### Feathered Planes